djcass44/go-probe-lib/README.md

 This library is simple in design and uses the following flow:

 1. Allow the caller to register shutdown functions to gracefully stop the application
-2. Wait for an interrupt signal from the observer (e.g. Kubelet)
+2. Wait for an interrupt/terminate signal from the observer (e.g. Kubelet)
 3. Mark the `/readyz` endpoint as failed (so that Kubernetes removes the Pod from service)
 4. Call all shutdown functions (http servers are shutdown last)
 5. Mark the `/livez` endpoint as failed (so that Kubernetes kills the Pod)